ykskb/phrag/README.md

 Example projects:

-- [SNS](https://github.com/ykskb/situated-sns-backend): a situated project for Phrag to verify its concept and practicality.
+- [SNS](https://github.com/ykskb/situated-sns-backend): a situated project to verify Phrag's concept and practicality.
 It has authentication, access control and custom logics through Phrag's interceptors.

 ### Requirements

 Here's a quick view of database constructs which are important for Phrag.
 Detailed mechanism is explained [here](docs/mechanism.md).

-- **Primary keys**

-  Phrag uses primary keys as identifiers of GraphQL mutations.
+- **Primary keys**: Phrag uses primary keys as identifiers of GraphQL mutations.
 Composite primary key is supported.

-- **Foreign keys**

-  Phrag translates foreign keys to nested properties in GraphQL objects.
+- **Foreign keys**: Phrag translates foreign keys to nested properties in GraphQL objects.

-- **Indices on foreign key columns**

-  Phrag queries a database by origin and destination columns of foreign keys for nested objects.
+- **Indices on foreign key columns**: Phrag queries a database by origin and destination columns of foreign keys for nested objects.
 It should be noted that creating a foreign key does not index those columns.

 > #### Notes
 >